Guide

 Buy the Anker Ergonomic Vertical ($25) If:

 - First vertical mouse — $25 to test whether vertical mice help your wrist.
 If they do, you saved $65.
-If not, you lost far less.

 - Budget under $50 — no other vertical mouse at this price delivers proven reliability